fatihbalsoy/Solar3/readme.md

 * Every celestial object's rotation, other than Earth and Moon, is not accurate.
 * The camera is not oriented along the ecliptic plane.
-* The camera may not always accurately focus on a star.

 ## Setup & Build